Qumulo/docs/_includes/content-reuse/admin-guides/encryption-data-security/managing-security-keys.md

 ### If You Have Access to the Existing and Replacement Private Keys
 {% include note.html content=cryptoLib %}

-Run the `qq fs_security_replace_key` command and specify the key identifier or name, the path to the existing private key, and the path to the replacement private key.
+Run the {% include qq.html command="fs_security_replace_key" %} command and specify the key identifier or name, the path to the existing private key, and the path to the replacement private key.
 For example:

 ```bash
 qq fs_security_replace_key \